Yarl's Wood Immigration Removal Centre: 2023 escape

+Alket Hida, aged 31, pleaded guilty to assisting two of the prisoners with their escape and was jailed for 15 weeks.

+Inspections

 A September 2003 report by the Inspector of Prisons, found that provision at Yarl's Wood was "not safe".

 In March 2004, the Prisons and Probation Ombudsman published a report into allegations of racism, abuse and violence, based on 19 claims made by an undercover reporter for the Daily Mirror.
 The report found evidence of a number of racist incidents, although noted that staff had been disciplined following publication of the journalists findings, and that an allegation of assault had not been properly investigated.

-In October 2004, the prisons and probation ombudsman published an inquiry into the disturbance and fire in 2002.
+In October 2004, the Prisons and Probation Ombudsman published an inquiry into the disturbance and fire in 2002.
 One of its main findings was that the provision of sprinklers could have prevented the damage caused.
 In February 2005, a local fire chief alleged that the lessons had not been learnt as it was announced that there were no plans to introduce sprinklers.

 In February 2006, the Chief Inspector of Prisons published an inquiry into the quality of health care at Yarl's Wood.
 It found substantial gaps in provision and identified 134 recommendations.

-A 2006 Legal Action for Women (LAW) investigation into Yarl's Wood Removal Centre found that: 70% of women had reported rape, nearly half had been detained for over three months.
+A 2006 Legal Action for Women (LAW) investigation into the centre found that: 70% of women had reported rape, nearly half had been detained for over three months.
 57% had no legal representation, and 20% had lawyers who demanded payment in advance.
 Women reported sexual and racial intimidation by guards.
 LAW's Self-Help Guide has been confiscated by guards depriving detainees of information about their rights.

 In April 2009, the Children's Commissioner for England published a report which stated that children held in the detention centre are denied urgent medical treatment, handled violently and left at risk of serious harm.
 The report details how children are transported in caged vans, and watched by opposite-sex staff as they dress.
 This follows earlier allegations in 2005 by the Chief Inspector of Prisons that children were being damaged by being held in the institution, citing in particular an autistic five-year-old who had not eaten properly in several days.